RobertsLab/resources/student_review.md

 List goals by quarter: research, course work, teaching, outreach, dissemination

+---
+**This section is to be completed by the Student prior to distributing to the Committee**

 ## F. Student response

 ---

-# 3. Annual Committee Meeting
+# 3. Annual Committee Meeting Report
+_To be completed by committe members (including advisor) after annual meeting, provided to student for their response, and then submitted to SAFS by the advisor_

 Student Name: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_  Date: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_